Waldo County Search and Rescue

-The Waldo County Search and Rescue Team is a rural search and rescue team based out of Belfast.
+Waldo County Search and Rescue is a rural search and rescue team based in Belfast.
 The team completes searches throughout Waldo County and the State of Maine.
-Typically, the WCSAR is called out by the Maine Warden's Service, but with the signing of a new agreement, the WCSAR can also be called out by the Waldo County EMA.
+Typically, the WCSAR is called out by the Maine Warden's Service, but with the signing of a new agreement, the team can also be called out by the Waldo County EMA.

 WCSAR is a member of the Maine Association of Search and Rescue (MASAR) and conducts ground searches for lost hunters and hikers and others, including children and people affected by dementia, Alzheimer's disease, and autism.
 We also assist in recovering evidence in suspected homicide investigations, both rural and urban.